Last updated on February 15th, 2024 at 03:23 pm

 Legend has it that the explorer Marco Polo was born in Korcula (the Venetians might disagree) and you’ll find a small museum, his home and a number of shops and restaurants here named after him.

 Port 9 Hotel and Apartments.
-A bit like a holiday village, we stayed at the same time as several Croatian kids’ water polo teams (they were playing in a big tournament on the island – water polo is massive here).
+This is one of the most popular budget Croatia family resorts.
+We stayed at the same time as several Croatian kids’ water polo teams (they were playing in a big tournament on the island – water polo is massive here).
 Accommodation is modest, however the infinity pool and the view beyond it are very appealing and there are lots of facilities and activities for kids (a climbing wall, kids club, games room and disco).
 The town is a 20-minute walk or a short taxi-boat ride away.